GooeyAI/gooey-web-widget/README.md

 ##### `enableAudioMessage: boolean`

-A boolean to enable or disable sending audio messages to the bot.
+A boolean to enable or disable recording and sending audio messages to the bot.

-#####  `showGooeyBranding`
-A boolean to control the display of Gooey's branding on the widget.

 #####  `showSources`

 A boolean that dictates whether sources of information (if any) should be shown.

 ##### `branding: object`